-Located 400 km north of the Arctic Circle, the city of Tromsø is affectionately known as Norway’s gateway to the Arctic.
-Surrounded by chilly fjords and craggy peaks that remain snow-capped for much of the year, it sits on the eastern edge of the Tromsøya island, and is linked to the mainland by a bridge.
+Located 350 km north of the Arctic Circle, the city of Tromsø is affectionately known as Norway’s gateway to the Arctic.
+Surrounded by chilly fjords and craggy peaks that remain snow-capped for much of the year, it sits on the eastern edge of the Tromsøya island and is linked to the mainland by a bridge.

 The Northern Lights can be seen best when you’re away from the light pollution coming from the city.
-This four-hour sledding trip will take you deep into the mountains to look for the shimmer of the Northern Lights.
+This Northern Lights guided bus tour will take you to the most scenic places to look for the shimmer of the Northern Lights.

-During your adventure, you’ll meet up to 300 huskies (with their puppies!) and enjoy a hearty meal of Norwegian stockfish or salted cod in tomato sauce, around a campfire.
+A Northern Lights husky experience also makes for a fantastic evening.
+During your adventure, you’ll meet up to 300 huskies (with their puppies) and enjoy a hearty meal of Norwegian stockfish or salted cod in tomato sauce, around a campfire.
 Delicious, and definitely not one of the weirdest Nordic dishes you can find here.

 Tip: If you’re in Tromsø between the last week of January and the first week of February, head to the annual Northern Lights Festival – a celebration of international music and dance.

 The Icelandic capital is one of the most accessible places in Europe to see the Northern Lights.
 The best aurora spots are along the coast or inland, away from the light pollution of the city.